miladibra10/KohonenColorMapper/README.md

 Kohonen is a kind of unsupervised neural network (Self Organizing Maps)

 # Implementation
-`Kohonen.py` has a `Kohonen` class in it wich is the implementation of Kohonen network with ability for learning the network.
+`Kohonen.py` has a `Kohonen` class in it which is the implementation of Kohonen network with ability for learning the network.

 # Example
 a color mapper to 2D space is implemented in `main.py` . you can run this example with command below: